MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-windows-forms-picture-viewer-controls.md

 manager: mijacobs
 ms.subservice: general-ide
 ms.topic: tutorial
-ms.date: 02/28/2023
+ms.date: 03/27/2024
+#customer intent: As a developer, I want to learn how to use layout elements to host controls in a Visual Studio WinForms project in C# or VB.
 ---
 # Tutorial: Add UI controls to the picture viewer Windows Forms app in Visual Studio

-In this series of three tutorials, you'll create a Windows Forms application that loads a picture and displays it.
+In this series of three tutorials, you create a Windows Forms application that loads a picture and displays it.
 The Visual Studio Integrated Design Environment (IDE) provides the tools you need to create the app.
-To learn more, see [Welcome to the Visual Studio IDE](../../get-started/visual-studio-ide.md).

 This program has a picture box, a checkbox, and several buttons, which you use to control the application.
 This tutorial shows you how to add these controls.